mrkulk/SequentialInference/README.md

 ###Dirichlet Process Mixture Model - Gaussian Observations
 ==============

 This repo contains gibbs, SMC and Variational implementation of DPMM.
-Gibbs sampler is written in python and other samplers are written in
-Julia.
 Julia was partly used as a learning exercise but more importantly to explore speed up due to its LLVM-JIT compilation.

 #### SMC Sampler
 To run: